 Your attorney can help you keep track of requests, track down the required documents, and make all the class requirements crystal-clear — so you don’t have your bankruptcy case dismissed on a misunderstanding or technicality.

 The meeting of creditors is an important part of a bankruptcy proceeding.
 During this meeting, the trustee reviews your finances and asks you questions about your debts.
 Sometimes representatives from your creditors are present as well.

 It’s not the most enjoyable activity, but it’s important not to skip it — because doing so could get your case dismissed.

 Your attorney can help you understand what to expect and prepare for the meeting of creditors, so the process won’t feel quite so challenging.

 Don’t file for bankruptcy alone.
 An expert bankruptcy attorney can help you navigate the many pitfalls and avoid mistakes that could damage your bankruptcy case, affect your finances for years to come, or even result in serious charges.

 At Speights Law, we’ve helped hundreds of clients avoid the potential pitfalls of filing for bankruptcy — and achieve the best conditions for a fresh financial start.
 We can help you, too.
-Call us at 770-479-1500 for a free and confidential consultation today.
+Call us at 770-479-1500 for a confidential consultation today.

 Archie Speights is a co-founder and lead criminal law attorney of Speights Law in Cherokee County.
 He is an experienced criminal defense lawyer who handles an assortment of major felony cases, including murder, sex crimes, aggravated assault, and drug crimes in the state of Georgia.
 To contact Archie, please visit our contact page.